Which poles are for you?

 Urban Poles for Fitness

-Patented ACTIVATOR Poles are designed for balance and taking more pressure off your back and lower joints.
-For use indoors as well as outdoors in all seasons.
+Patented, evidence-based ACTIVATOR Poles (FDA registered) are designed for balance and taking more pressure off your back and lower joints.
+For use indoors as well as outdoors.

 – Rehabilitation programs